codemasonhq/mason-cli/README.md

 - NGINX

 ## Example Flow

-- Create a new directory for your new application `mkdir ~/pebble`
+- Create a new Laravel project  `laravel new pebble`
 - Change into your new directory `cd ~/pebble`
-- Create a new Laravel project within your directory `laravel new pebble`
 - Dockerize Laravel with `mason craft laravel`
 - Spin up your environment `docker-compose up`